If you’re asking yourself how long vape juice lasts, it all depends.

 Regardless of how long your vape juice lasts, it’s always a good idea to keep a few refills handy, meaning you’ll never run dry.

-All the vape juice you’ll ever need is right here at the Electric Tobacconist USA — your online superstore — which delivers to most American states and for free on orders over $20!
+All the vape juice you’ll ever need is right here at the Electric Tobacconist USA — your online superstore — when shipping with USPS, all eligible orders $30* or more will receive free shipping!